dotnet/AspNetCore.Docs/aspnetcore/security/authentication/windowsauth.md

 ## Enabling Windows Authentication with IIS

-IIS uses the [ASP.NET Core Module](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/aspnet-core-module) (ANCM) to host ASP.NET Core apps.
-The ANCM will flow Windows authentication to IIS by default.
+IIS uses the [ASP.NET Core Module](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/aspnet-core-module) (ANCM) <!-- use xref link --> to host ASP.NET Core apps.
+The ANCM flows Windows authentication to IIS by default.
 Configuration of Windows authentication is done within IIS, not the application project.
-Take the following steps to configure your ASP.NET Core app to use Windows authentication on a local install of IIS:
+The following sections show how to use IIS Manager to configure an ASP.NET Core app to use Windows authentication:

 ### Create a new IIS site